 (2) Canadian state forms and Indigenous peoples’ approaches to social order, including governance.
 In these and related contexts, students will explore and critically examine the historical and contemporary circumstances and experiences of Native peoples and communities, and their relationships with Canada and other countries.

 - A four-year undergraduate degree with a cumulative average of a minimum of 3.0 GPA (on a four point letter grading scale) in the last ★60 of the program with normally at least ★12 of undergraduate courses in Native Studies or courses with significant Aboriginal content.
+This is, however, a competitive process – a 3.0 GPA is necessary but may not be sufficient.

-- a two-page statement of your proposed area of research (including your preferred supervisor in the Faculty of Native Studies, other potential committee members and any financial support you have or plan to apply for).
+- A two page statement of your proposed area of research normally including an outline of discussions with your preferred supervisor and, if possible, potential committee members in the Faculty of Native Studies.
+Also include details of financial support you have or plan to apply for.

 - An example of academic work appropriate to the application.

 - Where applicable, a TOEFL score of at least 580 (237 computer-based), or equivalent.

 Applications are due by the second Monday in January if you intend to apply for University of Alberta funding.
 Applications will be accepted until the program is full.

 PLEASE NOTE: Official documents (transcripts, degree certificates, etc.) may be required upon receiving the conditional offer of admission letter.
 Documents must be sent directly from the post-secondary institution to the Faculty of Graduate Studies and Research office.